 Just a few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material, and in September 2013, the studio purchased his comedy The Ambassadors.
-Later that year, Tripper’s buddy-comedy pitch Winter Break was picked up by QED International (District 9) as the last spec sale of the year.
+Later that year, Tripper’s buddy-comedy pitch Winter Break was picked up by QED International (District 9).
 In early 2014, he was hired to write the animated comedy Shedd for Paramount.

-While he’s developing additional feature and TV material, Tripper was tabbed in 2014 to write the adventure/comedy Stranded for Sony Pictures, Kevin James (The King of Queens, Grown-ups) attached.
+While he’s developing additional feature and TV material, Tripper was tabbed in 2014 to write the adventure/comedy Stranded for Sony Pictures.
 And in early 2015, Hasbro brought on Tripper to write the comedy Hacker Camp.